 The local authorities are also represented at the Heathrow Community Engagement Board (HCEB).
 The HSPG and HCEB liaise but have distinct roles in relation to local communities around the airport and the roles and responsibilities of the public authorities in the area.

 HSPG has a governance process set out in an agreed Accord setting out the detail of the aims, terms of reference and governance of the Group, and a set of Outcome Statements giving the key objectives of the Group seeks to achieve (see Resources area for a copy).
 The Outcome Statements have been expanded upon in various responses and submissions made by HSPG to consultations carried out be Parliament, Government and HAL.
+NOTE 29.7.20 - the Accord is currently being revised and will be uploaded in due course.

 The governance arrangements provide for: